syeo66/lensdb/README.md

 ## Features

-- **Web Interface**: Interactive browser-based search interface for exploring your image collection with real-time semantic search results.
+- **Web Interface**: Interactive browser-based search interface for exploring your image collection with real-time semantic search results and "Find Similar" functionality.
 - **Semantic Search**: Search your image collection using natural language queries powered by Ollama embeddings and sqlite-vec.
 Find images based on their content, not just filenames.
+- **Find Similar Images**: Discover images visually similar to a given image by comparing their embeddings.
+Works in both CLI and web interface modes.
 - **Smart Duplicate Detection**: Images already in the database are automatically skipped, avoiding redundant API calls and saving costs.
 Re-run the tool on the same folder anytime to process only new images.
 - **Automatic Image Resizing**: Large images are automatically resized to 1000px on their longest side before being sent to the API.
 This ensures images stay under the 5MB API limit while maintaining quality.
 - **High-Quality Processing**: Uses Catmull-Rom interpolation for smooth, professional-looking resized images.